18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```
   if((check_identity(blockchain, i-length(error_list), all_identity[i])==0)){
 ```
-We define a function to check identity of each patient before a patient adds a block, to ensure there's no double counting.
+We define a function to check identity of each patient before a patient adds a block, to ensure no double counting.

 #####**6.22: Check_identity()**
 This function checks the given identity against all the identities so far within the blockchain.
-By inputting the current blockchain, number of patients so far along with the identity of the given patient, this function accesses every single block to compare the identities of the given patient with the ones in the blocks.
+By inputting the current blockchain, number of patients so far and the identity of the given patient, this function accesses every single block to compare the identities of the given patient with the ones in the blocks.
 It will return a '0' if there is no error or a '1' if it is a repeat identity.

 ```
 check_identity <- function(blockchain, patients, identity){